 Rotational grazing - sometimes called holistic grazing - imitates the actions of these wild herbivores by continually moving herds of domesticated animals to new areas and giving grazed off vegetation a chance to recover and grow.
-Ever-deepening roots boost soil biomass and fertilize the ground by isolating carbon from the atmosphere.
+The ever-deepening roots of these plants boost soil biomass and fertilize the ground by isolating carbon from the atmosphere.
 And the cycle goes on.